 The RegioExpress Lötschberger route

-The RegioExpress Lötschberger trains cross the Alps between north to south on this varied and scenic journey.
-They start in the capital town of Bern and travel to Brig in the Valais and Domodossola in Italy.
-Of course you can travel the other way around as well.
+The RegioExpress Lötschberger trains cross the Alps between north and south on this varied scenic journey.
+Of course you can travel in both directions.

-The RegioExpress Lötschberger route can be divided into four main sections:
+The route can be divided into 4 main sections.

-- Bern-Spiez.
-The trains start in Switzerland’s atmospheric capital town of Bern, which is certainly worth a visit.
+The train starts in Bern.
 After leaving the city, you’ll head for Thun in the western part of the Bernese Oberland.
-If weather is clear, you can see the snow-capped Bernese Alps on your left during this part of the ride.
-Between the scenic lakeside towns of Thun and Spiez, you’ll have the shores of Lake Thun on your left side as well;
+If weather is clear, you can see the snow-capped Bernese Alps on your left.

-- Spiez-Goppenstein.
-The trains bend south after Spiez and enter the pretty Kander valley, passing the towns of Frutigen and Kandersteg.
 This is where the entrance to the long Lötschberg base tunnel can be found, but the RegioExpress trains don’t use it.
-Instead, they start to gain height after Frutigen, with the aid of spiral loops and viaducts.
-It’s an impressive piece of engineering, and beautiful views on both sides await you.
-The most challenging mountain range is bypassed with the Lötschberg tunnel between Kandersteg and Goppenstein.
-Car trains use this Kandersteg-Goppenstein tunnel too;
+Instead, they start to gain height after Frutigen with the aid of spiral loops and viaducts.
+It’s an impressive piece of engineering.
+Beautiful views on both sides await you.

-- Brig-Domodossola.
-The last part of this route continues into Italy.
-In order to get there, yet another alpine area has to be conquered: the Simplon pass.
-There’s a mountain road for cars and buses, but the trains use the straight Simplon tunnel to Iselle di Trasquera in Italy.
+The last part of this route continues into Italy through the Simplon pass.
+There’s a mountain road for cars and buses, but the trains use the Simplon tunnel to Iselle di Trasquera in Italy.
 Car trains use this tunnel as well.
-Shortly after, you’ll reach the destination: the town of Domodossola.
+Shortly after, you’ll reach the destination Domodossola.

 Which section is best?